pretix/pretix-docs/docs/topics/vouchers.md

 jordan@example.org,3,Jordan Doe
 morgan@example.org,1,Morgan Doe
 jamie@example.org,10,Jamie Doe
 ```

 The total number of voucher codes you are sending out with this method has to match the number of voucher codes generated.
+Otherwise, the software will display an error message.
 Emails will be sent out as soon as you click the :btn:Save: button.
-The software will display an error message if the number of recipients and generated vouchers do not match up.

 ### Importing vouchers